Qualitative reasoning in a two-layered framework: Qualitative reasoning about uncertainty

-Finally, $\alpha\in\LQG$ is valid on $\mathbb{F}$ ($\mathbb{F}\models\alpha$) iff $e(\alpha)=1$ for any $e$ and $v$ defined on~$\mathbb{F}$. \end{definition} Let us provide an example of how to formalise statements concerning comparisons of degrees of certainty. \begin{example}[Comparing certainty in $\QG$] Assume that two people, Paula and Quinn, come to you and say that a recently found stray dog belongs to them (and not to the other person).
+Indeed, let $t$ stand for ‘the temperature in the cellar is $26^\circ\mathtt{C}$’ and $r$ for ‘it is raining outside right now’.
+The agent is in the cellar right now but there is no thermometer and no windows either.
+The agent does not feel very cold or hot, so $t$ seems reasonable (say, $v(\Be t)=0.7$); half an hour ago it was cloudy and wet, so the rain is not at all excluded (say, $v(\Be r)=0.5$).
+However, $t$ and $r$ are not entirely independent, thus, it is hardly possible to precisely determine the degree of certainty in either $\Be(t\vee r)$ or $\Be(t\wedge r)$. \end{remark} Let us provide an example of how to formalise statements concerning comparisons of degrees of certainty. \begin{example}[Comparing certainty in $\QG$] Assume that two people, Paula and Quinn, come to you and say that a~recently found stray dog belongs to them (and not to the other person).
 Thus, we have two events: $p\wedge{\sim}q$ (the dog belongs to Paula but not to Quinn) and ${\sim}p\wedge q$ (vice versa).
 Now, assume further that you trust Paula more than you trust Quinn for some reason.
 Thus, the following statement should be true \begin{quote} \textit{I am more certain that the dog belongs to Paula than to Quinn. }\end{quote} We formalise it as follows

 $L$ part establishes that your certainty in $p\wedge{\sim}q$ is at least as high as your certainty in ${\sim}p\wedge q$, while $R$ part means that the converse is not the case.
-But note that $\triangle(\alpha\Grightarrow\alpha')\vee{\sim}_\mathsf{G}\triangle(\alpha'\Grightarrow\alpha)$ is a~$\biG$ valid formula, whence \eqref{equ:comparisonexample} can be simplified to
+But note that $\triangle(\alpha\rightarrow\alpha')\vee{\sim}\triangle(\alpha'\rightarrow\alpha)$ is a~$\biG$ valid formula, whence~\eqref{equ:comparisonexample} can be simplified to

-\end{example} It is a useful property of the bi-G\"odel logic that $\phi(p_1,\ldots,p_n)\in\LbiG$ is valid iff it is valid for all valuations that range over $\left\{0,\frac{1}{n+1},\ldots,\frac{n}{n+1},1\right\}$~\cite[Theorem~35]{Haehnle2001HBPL}.
-We can use this fact to provide a natural language interpretation of formulas avoiding reference to numerical values altogether. \begin{example} Recall \eqref{equ:comparisonexamplesimplified}.
-Note that there are two $\LQPG$ atoms: $\Be(p\wedge{\sim}q)$ and $\Be({\sim}p\wedge q)$.
+\end{example} It is a~useful property of the bi-G\"odel logic that $\phi(p_1,\ldots,p_n)\in\LbiG$ is valid iff it is valid for all valuations that range over $\left\{0,\frac{1}{n+1},\ldots,\frac{n}{n+1},1\right\}$~\cite[Theorem~35]{Haehnle2001HBPL}.
+We can use this fact to provide a~natural language interpretation of formulas avoiding reference to numerical values altogether. \begin{example} Recall \eqref{equ:comparisonexamplesimplified}.
+Note that there are two $\LQG$ atoms: $\Be(p\wedge{\sim}q)$ and $\Be({\sim}p\wedge q)$.
 Thus, we need four (numerical) values corresponding to the ordered set: $\left\{0,\frac{1}{3},\frac{2}{3},1\right\}$.
 We can associate them with the following subjective values: \emph{certainly false}, \emph{unlikely}, \emph{likely}, \emph{certainly true}.